 When I first went to Africa, I headed straight to the home of Karen Blixen, author of Out of Africa and one of the world’s better storytellers.
 Daisy Rothschild (seen here at the Giraffe Manor) became a neighbor, as did Beryl Markham, author of West With the Night.

 My good luck was to see this terrain in the company of local experts.
-I searched for fossils alongside Richard and Meave Leakey On location with filmmakers Alan and Joan Root, I learned the patience required for capturing wildlife behavior on film.
-One Christmas was spent with Cynthia Moss at her research camp near Mt.
+I searched for fossils alongside Richard and Meave Leakey On location with filmmakers Alan and Joan Root, I learned the patience required to capture wildlife behavior.
+One Christmas was spent with Cynthia Moss at her Amboseli Research Camp near Mt.
 Kilimanjaro.
 Elephants came into focus again with Iain and Oria Douglas-Hamilton.
 Kuki Gallmann who wrote I Dreamed of Africa was my guide to Laikipia.
-Roland Purcell and Richard Bonham welcomed me to their camps in Katavi and the Selous.
+Roland Purcell and Richard Bonham welcomed me to their camps in Katavi, Ruaha and the Selous.
 Dr. Laurie Marker introduced me to her world of cheetahs in Namibia.
 Likewise I introduced Africans to my New York network, including Paula Kahumbu who was welcomed at the 2013 Elephant Action Summit at the Clinton Global Initiative.